Solo 401(k): Understanding self-employed retirement plans

 Ongoing compliance

-Solo 401(k) plans don’t require as much ongoing administration and compliance as traditional company plans, but there is some required.
-If your solo 401(k) has more than $250,000 in assets at the end of the year, you’ll be required to file an annual report on Form 5500-EZ.
+Solo 401(k) plans don’t require as much ongoing administration and compliance as traditional company plans.
+But keep in mind that if your solo 401(k) has more than $250,000 in assets at the end of the year, you’ll be required to file an annual report on Form 5500-EZ.
 For assets less than $250,000, no annual report is required.

 Seeking professional assistance